[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 - Yoga: You find a good range of English-speaking yoga retreats and yoga studios.

-- Watersports: You can find plenty of great spots in the Philippines for diving and snorkeling, for example, the dive sites in Moalboal close to Cebu or Pescador island.
-With over 30 diving sites another diving heaven is close to the small island of Malapascua.
+- Watersports: The Philippines offers numerous excellent spots for diving and snorkeling, such as the dive sites in Moalboal, near Cebu, or Pescador Island.
+With over 30 diving sites, another diving heaven is close to the small island of Malapascua.

-- Stay hydrated: Philippines temperatures can rise up to 39 degrees so make sure you stay hydrated and drink enough bottled water during the day.
+- Stay hydrated: Philippine temperatures can reach up to 39 degrees, so be sure to stay hydrated and drink plenty of bottled water throughout the day.

 Health Risks